Lead (inorganic) – Health surveillance – Guide for medical practitioners

 - washing face and hands before eating or drinking

-- no eating, drinking or smoking in the workshop
+- avoiding eating, drinking or smoking in the workshop

-- shower and change into clean clothes and footwear before leaving work.
+- showering and changing into clean clothes and footwear before leaving work.

 Removal from lead-risk work

-The AMP notifies the employer to arrange the removal of the employee from lead work immediately.
-The AMP conducts a medical examination of the employee within seven days of the removal.
+The medical practitioner arranges the removal of the employee from lead work immediately by notifying the regulator, employer and employee, and arranges a medical examination of the employee within seven days of the removal.

-The frequency of blood lead level testing is at the discretion of the AMP.
+The frequency of blood lead level testing is at the discretion of the medical practitioner.
 The employee must not return to lead work until:

 - the blood lead level is less than 20 μg/dL for male employees and female employees not of reproductive capacity, or

-and the AMP has examined the employee, and certified the employee is suitable to return to lead work.
+- has been certified as suitable to return to lead work.

 Refer to the WorkSafe WA guidelines for health surveillance when planning and implementing health surveillance.